Before you self-publish a book, make sure you have everything in place and ready.

 Planning to offer your new Kindle title on pre-order is always a very, very good idea.
 Use your blog and website as promotion tools to help in getting some pre-orders.

-If you can get some pre-order sales, they will really help in giving your launch day a huge boost.
-It will result in a much better first-day sales ranking.
+If you can get some pre-order sales, they will really help give your launch day a huge boost and result in a much better first-day sales ranking.

 A good sales ranking sells books, so don’t miss this opportunity to have it ranking well from day one.